U-Company/infrastructure/README.md

 CI/CD util for delivery code to environment.
 We use this forked [repository](https://github.com/U-Company/jenkins-docker-in-docker)

+Before starting, do this:

+    mkdir jenkins
+    chmod 777 ./jenkins

 # Vault

 Vault is saver of credentials and shared data of our services.
 We save here shared: